dufour/esprof/README.md

 # Running the instrumented code

 The instrumented code requires the `runtime.js` library to execute.
+This file is located in the `runtime` directory.
 For example, using d8 :

-    $ d8 runtime.js myprog_instrumented.js
+    $ d8 runtime/runtime.js myprog_instrumented.js

 # Running the builtin profilers

-Two profilers are provided : `tracer.js` and `profiler.js`.
+Two profilers are provided in the `runtime` directory: `tracer.js` and `profiler.js`.
 To use a profiler, simply load it after `runtime.js`, e.g. :

-    $ d8 runtime.js tracer.js myprog_instrumented.js
+    $ d8 runtime/runtime.js runtime/tracer.js myprog_instrumented.js

 To produce the profiling output when using `profiler.js`, simply load `profiler_end.js` at the end of the execution, or insert a call to `esprof$dumpProfile();` in the code at a point when output is required.